 the question remains as to whether taking an herbal supplement or eating certain

-herbs can act as natural antibiotics.
+herbs can act as natural antibiotics and kill bacteria.
 Will a natural antibiotic kill an

 infection in the body?
 Will a natural antibiotic cure pneumonia, skin abscess,